coq/coq/doc/sphinx/language/extensions/match.rst

 Pattern-matching variables that are not used on the right-hand side of ``=>`` are considered the sign of a potential error.
-For instance, it could result from an undetected mispelled constant constructor.
+For instance, it could result from an undetected misspelled constant constructor.
 By default, a warning is issued in such situations.

 .. warn:: Unused variable @ident catches more than one case.